Understanding Recipes¶

 steps:

-- name: analyze-structure
+- id: analyze-structure

 agent: foundation:explorer